 An exasperated sigh emerged from the pale blonde, “It’d better be good Rei.”

-Rei couldn’t help but smirk, “Just thought you might like to know that Artemis has been ruining your sunbathing for the last two hours.”
+Rei couldn’t help but smirk, “Just thought you might like to know that Artemis has been ruining your sunbathing for the last hour.”

 Minako instantly sensed the cat’s weight on the small of her back.
 He must have snuck in while she was napping and failed to notice.
 “Artemis, dammit, I am trying to sunbathe!”